facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

 Keys        | Description
 ----------- | -----------
 `name`      | The language name that is specified when using the fence in Markdown.
+If given `*`, it will override the base inline logic, the default for all inline names not handled by other custom inlines.
 `class`     | The class name assigned to the HTML element when converting from Markdown to HTML.
 `format`    | A function that formats the HTML output.
 The function should return either an ElementTree object or a string as HTML.

+!!! new "New in 7.0b2"
+    Starting in 7.0b2, you can override the base inline logic (the syntax highlighter) by specifying the custom inline with a name of `*`.
+This means that if an inline does not match any other custom inline, the default, fallback inline would be handled by your custom `*` inline.
+This can be useful for tailoring a inline for a specific, favorite JavaScript highlighter.

 ### Formatters